-**Note, we will receive a small fee if you purchase from these links, and we will apply those dollars right back into creating more posts and resources for you and your family
+**Note, we will receive a small fee if you purchase from these links to Books for Kids with Anxiety, and we will apply those dollars right back into creating more posts and resources for you and your family

 Dr. Sean Paul, MD is a child psychiatrist who treats children with anxiety and other mental health issues.